On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 \begin{lemma} $G(F)_{x,r}$ is conjugate to a subgroup of $G (\kappa \bseries{t})$. \end{lemma}

-\begin{proof} It is contained in a minimal parahoric subgroup (e.g. the one associated to any adjacent chamber of the Bruhat-Tits building), and we may conjugate it to a minimal parahoric subgroup inside $G(\kappa \bseries{t})$ \cite[Section 9]{Landvogt:LNM:compactification-BT}. \end{proof}
+\begin{proof} It is contained in a minimal parahoric subgroup (e.g. the one associated to any adjacent chamber of the Bruhat--Tits building), and we may conjugate it to a minimal parahoric subgroup inside $G(\kappa \bseries{t})$ \cite[\S9]{Landvogt:LNM:compactification-BT}. \end{proof}